alexandremartinazzo/arduino-simulation/README.md

-arduino-simulation
+Arduino Simulation
 ==================

-Simulation scripts for Arduino Sketches using simulavr.
+Simulation scripts for Arduino Sketches using [`simulavr`](https://github.com/Traumflug/simulavr/).
+Requires `pysimulavr` to be in `PYTHONPATH` to work properly.